taya-nicholas/basecampui/README.md

 # BasecampUI

 BasecampUI is a FastHTML UI library built on top of the excellent Basecoat.
-It's design goal is to create complex UI components with minimal boilerplate, while still allowing as much customization as possible
+It's design goal is to create complex UI components with minimal boilerplate, while still allowing as much customization as possible.

+See live component examples by reading the docs: https://tender-key-descends-gymoqa.solve.it.com/

 ## Quickstart